Uhucream/SwiftyImageIO/README.md

 It's annoying.

-This library solves this annoying amount process for modifying exif.
+This library solves this annoying amount processes for modifying exif.

 ## Usage